rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 In the next step, let's focus on the SignUpForm component.
 It is the only React ES6 class component in the file, because it has to manage the form state in React's local state.
 There are two pieces missing in the current SignUpForm component: the form content in terms of input fields to capture the information (email address, password, etc.) and the implementation of the onSubmit class method when a user signs up eventually.

 First, let's initialize the state of the component.
 It will capture the user information such as username, email, and password.
 There will be two password fields for a password confirmation step.
-In addition, there is an error state to capture an error object in case of the sign up request to the Firebase API fails.
+In addition, there is an error state to capture an error object in case of the sign-up request to the Firebase API fails.
 The state is initialized by an object destructuring.

 {title="src/components/SignUp.js",lang=javascript}
 ~~~~~~~~